ISCHEMIC STROKE / PREVENTION

 - patients with extensive white matter lesions on CT/MRI (ARWMC score ≥ 7) should undergo CEA (ICSS trial)

-Trial | N of patients |
+Trial | number of patients |

-30 days mortality/morbidity |
+30-days mortality/morbidity |

 long-term mortality/morbidity |